ddlamb2000/clairgrid/README.md

 # Installation

-1. Create a file secrets/.db_password that includes a password used for accessing the Postgresql instance
+1. Create a file secrets/.db_password with the password used for accessing the Postgresql instance
+1. Create a file secrets/.root_password with the password set for the user created with administrator privileges

+initial password set for the user created with administrator privileges password should be base64-encoded AND encrypted password is temporarly and needs to be changed after first login to generate a password, log to a PostgreSQL database then enter:
+CREATE EXTENSION IF NOT EXISTS pgcrypto;
+SELECT crypt(encode('*****', 'base64'), gen_salt('bf', 8));